Local Asymptotic Minimax Estimation of Nonregular Parameters with Translation-Scale Equivariant Maps: Local Asymptotic Minimax Estimators

 (ii) For each $M>0$, there exists $C_{M}>0$ such that for all $ x,y\in \mathbf{R}$,

 where $\tau _{M}(\cdot )=\min \{\tau (\cdot ),M\}$.

-The smoothness condition in (\ref{Lip}) is used to derive a characterization of a risk lower bound using Theorem 3.2 of Dvoretsky, Wald and Wolfowitz (1951).
-The derivation involves approximating a continuous distribution by a sequence of distributions with finite supports.
-The smoothness condition in ( \ref{Lip}) is used to control the approximation error.
-Note that the condition in (\ref{Lip}) is weaker than requiring $\tau $ to be Lipschitz continuous.
+The smoothness condition in (\ref{Lip}) is weaker than requiring $\tau $ to be Lipschitz continuous.
 For example, the squared loss function $\tau (x)=x^{2}$ satisfies this condition, but not Lipschitz continuity.
 While Assumption 4 is satisfied by many loss functions, it excludes the hypothesis testing type loss function $\tau (|d-\theta |)=1\{|d-\theta |>c\}$, $c\in \mathbf{R}$.
 From here on, we identify $\tau $ and $\tau _{M}$ as their continuous extensions to $(-\infty ,\infty ]$.

 The following lemma establishes a lower bound for the local asymptotic minimax risk when $f$ is an identity.
 Let for each $b\in \lbrack 0,\infty )$ and $n\geq 1,$

 The set $H_{n,b}$ collects those $h$'s in $H$ at which $\mathbf{\beta } _{n}(h)$ lies locally around $\mathbf{\beta }_{n}(0)$.
 (Confining our attention to $h\in H_{n,b}$ enables us to control the convergence in Assumption 2 uniformly over $h$ in $H_{n,b}$.)